lowdrant/sliderbot/README.md

 ## Requirements
 ### Simulation
-* python3
-* python3 scientifiy libraries -- numpy, scipy, matplotlib
-* python3 symbolic library -- sympy
+* python3 + scientific and symbolic libraries: numpy, scipy, matplotlib, sympy

 ### Hardware
 * Arduino-compatible controller
 * Adafruit MPU6050 Arduino library
 * See [assembly/BOM.csv]([assembly/BOM.csv]) for parts list
+* I 3d-printed the brackets, but they could also be fabricated in a machine or woodshop